Jiajun-Jiao/Personal-Library-Management-System/README.md

 However, as time goes by, it's always difficult to remember exactly which books were read, what the books wrote about, and what the feeling was last time.
 Therefore, Personal Library Management System is available here to help!

 Personal Library Management System is a web app that allows users to keep track of multiple book lists.
 Firstly, users can register and log in.
-Once they're logged in to the system, they can modify profiles, change account preferences, and create or view all their book lists.
+Once they're logged in to the system, they can create or view all their book lists.
 For every list of books that they have, they can edit the list description and add books to the list.
-For every book in any arbitrary list, they can edit its details or delete it.
+For every book in any arbitrary list, they can also edit its details.

 ## Data Model